 - 1. Remove the door (H) and place it face-down on something soft. - 2.
-Remove the gasket (D) placed around the door frame and its adhesive. - 3.
-Remove the glass retainers (F) held in place by the screws (E). - 4.
+Remove the glass retainers (E) held in place by the screws (D). - 3.
+Remove the frames (F). - 4.
 Remove the glass.
 If it is damaged install a new one in place.
 The replacement glass must have a gasket all around. - 5.
 Reinstall the glass, being careful to centre the glass in the door and not to over-tightening the retaining screw.

-The two main causes of broken door glass are uneven placement in the door and overtightening the retaining screws.
+The two main causes of broken door glass are uneven placement in the door and over-tightening the retaining screws.